This tour includes some of the most important sites where the events of so long ago shaped the America we enjoy today.

 See the home of the famed Liberty Bell at the New Liberty Bell Pavilion along with the National Constitution Center, Independence Hall, the home of America’s most beloved flag maker, Betsy Ross.
 If you tire of history check out the Philadelphia Zoo and the Philadelphia Museum of Art.

 Dinner at Philadelphia’s 1772 City Tavern

-Built in 1772, during the Civil War many notable British soldiers including General Cornwallis dined here after the British captured the city of Philadelphia.
-The original building burned in 1834 but because of its notoriety, Congress decreed it a National Historical Landmark site and had the building rebuilt to be historically accurate.
-Now you’ll experience award winning 18th century American fare presented by servers dressed in authentic period garb.
+Built in 1772, during the Civil War many notable British soldiers including General Cornwallis dined here after the British captured Philadelphia.
+Experience award winning 18th century American fare presented by servers dressed in authentic period garb.

 Tour all the splendor of our Nation’s Capitol!
 From the White House, the Library of Congress, the Smithsonian Institution, the Lincoln Memorial, or stroll through Georgetown and enjoy the fine shopping and dining.
 There is so much to see and do while in DC.

 From the Governor’s Mansion to the Art Museums, take an archaeology walking tour of the 1607 Fort James and see the remains of the church where in 1614 John Rolfe married Pocahontas.
-There are over 20 guided and self-guided tours along with carriage rides, tours of the stables and blacksmith facilities and great entertaining and educational evening programs.
+There are over 20 guided and self-guided tours along with carriage rides, and great educational evening programs.